-PERFORMANCE MEASURES TARGETS 04/05 ACTUALS YEAR 1 05/06 YEAR 2 06/07 YEAR 3 07/08 Residents rate the consistency between CBT delivery of benefits funding decisions and Columbia Basin Management Plan, and Board priorities as measured by: annual response to staff from community forums/focus groups analysis of responses from: 1.
-Strategies undertaken.
-2. Data collection methods established 1.
-Baseline rate of consistency established.
-2. Changes made to future priorities and/or funding decisions based on 1.
-Rate increased by 2% from baseline.
-2. Changes made to future priorities and/or funding decisions based on 1.
-Rate increased by 2% from baseline.
-2. Changes made to future priorities and/or funding decisions based on information coming out of performance measures. information coming from performance measures. information coming from performance measures 2.
-Effectiveness rating on CBT's delivery processes by those organizations CBT works with through the delivery of benefits program Develop pilot surveys to measure effective delivery of CBT delivery of benefits program.
-Conduct two additional evaluations, of delivery processes, using appropriate data collection tools.
-Conduct two additional evaluations of delivery processes Conduct two additional evaluations of delivery processes 3.
-Rating of perceptions of grantees on survey.
-Explore and budget for ways of participating in a grantee perception survey.
-Average rating compared other Foundations' performance as measured by Center for Effective Philanthropy (CEP) Grantee Perception Report (CEP Grantee Perception Report Average Rating).
-1. Changes made as a result of information coming out of the grantee survey.
-2. Develop ways to undertake periodic evaluations of grantees perceptions Implement process for periodic evaluations of grantee perceptions 4.
-Percentage of funds granted through programs consistent with CBT's new monitoring and evaluation policies and 2 pilot projects are underway 25% 40% 50% procedures. -
+PERFORMANCE TARGETS MEASURES 04/05 ACTUALS YEAR 1 05/06 YEAR 2 06/07 YEAR 3 07/08 1.
+Residents rate the consistency between CBT delivery of benefits funding decisions and Columbia Basin Management Plan, and Board priorities as measured by: annual response to staff from community forums/focus groups analysis of responses from: -comment section of website -feedback from Report to Residents evaluation information from initiatives Community focus groups identify priorities.
+Research done on other data collection methods (comment section on website/feedback form on Report to Residents).
+Evaluation information reported on.
+1. Baseline rate of consistency established.
+2. Changes made to future priorities and/or funding decisions based on information coming out of performance measures and reported publicly.
+1. Rate increased by 2% from baseline.
+2. Changes made to future priorities and/or funding decisions based on information coming from performance measures.
+1. Rate increased by 2% from baseline.
+2. Changes made to future priorities and/or funding decisions based on information coming from performance measures.
+2. Effectiveness rating on CBT's delivery processes by those CBT works with through the delivery of benefits program.
+Pilot projects undertaken in two program areas.
+1 Conduct two additional evaluations, of delivery processes, using appropriate data collection tools.
+Conduct two additional evaluations of delivery processes.
+Conduct two additional evaluations of delivery processes.

+3. Rating of perceptions of grantees on survey.
+Initial research undertaken.
+2 Average rating compared other Foundations' performance as measured by Center for Effective Philanthropy (CEP) Grantee Perception Report (CEP Grantee Perception Report Average 1.
+Changes made as a result of information coming out of the grantee survey.
+2. Develop ways to undertake periodic evaluations of grantees perceptions.
+Implement process for periodic evaluations of grantee perceptions.
+Rating).
+4. Percentage of funds granted through programs consistent with CBT's new monitoring and evaluation policies and procedures.
+In progress 25% 40% 50%

-The target reported in the 2005-2007 service plan was to develop a survey instrument to measure effectiveness however, as the work began it was discovered that given the variety of delivery processes used, a single survey or methodology will not capture the range of delivery methods used.
-Therefore, two pilot projects, one which measured the effectiveness of the application and support, processes in place for the environmental granting programs and another examining the effectiveness of the delivery of our water initiatives, were undertaken.
+1 The target reported in the 2005-2007 Service Plan was to develop a survey instrument to measure effectiveness; however, as the work began it was discovered that given the variety of delivery processes used, a single survey or methodology will not capture the range of delivery methods used.
+Therefore, two pilot projects, one which measured the effectiveness of the application and support processes in place for the environmental granting programs and another examining the effectiveness of the delivery of our water initiatives, were undertaken.
 The targets for subsequent years are to increase the number of these evaluations until the entire range of delivery methods is reviewed.